xJeris/packetspy/GETTING_STARTED.md

 ### Tabs

 **All Traffic** — Live packet stream.
 Each row shows: packet number, timestamp, source, destination, protocol, length, process name, and info summary.
+TCP flags are shown in expanded form (e.g., `[PSH ACK]` instead of `[PA]`).

 **By Process** — Left sidebar lists processes sorted by traffic volume.
 Click a process to see only its packets.

-**TCP Streams** — Groups TCP packets into conversations.
-Shows source/destination, packet count, bytes, duration, and connection state (ACTIVE/FIN/RST).
-Click a stream to see its packets.
+**Streams** — Groups TCP and UDP packets into bidirectional conversations.
+Shows protocol, source/destination, packet count, bytes, duration, and connection state (ACTIVE/FIN/RST for TCP).
+Click a stream to see its packets, then click **Follow Stream** for a Wireshark-style conversation view with hex dump or plain text display and client/server direction coloring.

 **Dashboard** — Real-time statistics: total packets/bytes, throughput rate, protocol breakdown (bar chart), top processes, and top talkers (IPs by volume).